ldrozdz93/dyno/README.md

 # Dyno: Runtime polymorphism done right
 <a target="_blank" href="https://travis-ci.org/ldionne/dyno">![Travis status][badge.Travis]</a>

+## ldrozdz93 DISCLAIMER
+I forked this library in order to enchance the original macro-based interface creation mechanism, provided by ldionne in his great library.

 ## DISCLAIMER
 At this point, this library is experimental and it is a pure curiosity.
 No stability of interface or quality of implementation is guaranteed.